parvathiselvan/facial-expression-authentication/README.md

-# Facial Authentication System
+# Facial Authentication System🙂

-A web application for facial expression-based two-factor authentication, developed for the "Communication Beyond Words" hackathon.
+A web application for facial expression-based two-factor authentication, developed for the "Communication Beyond Words" hackathon.🗣️

-## Project Overview
+## Project Overview📽️

 This application provides a secure authentication system using facial expressions as a second factor of authentication.
 Users can register with traditional username/password credentials and then set up facial authentication by choosing a specific expression (e.g., happy, surprised, angry) that will serve as their "passkey" for future logins.

-## Key Features
+## Key Features🤞

 - **Two-Factor Authentication**: Traditional password + facial expression recognition
 - **Personalized Security**: Users can choose their own facial expression as a security factor